NeuroTechX/ntx_slack_archive/general.md

  >stephen: Id recommend talking with my friend Alex Newman & not sure if hes thought about that specifically but he knows about both:  <mailto:posix4e@gmail.com|posix4e@gmail.com>

+7/8/2017 7:04 PM

+ **sydneyneurotechx** :

+ >There's a blockchain group here in Montreal that I know well, but they are mostly interested in the Fintech Vertical.